32 Most Important Alzheimer’s Statistics & Facts for 2021

 (Best Alzheimer’s Products) (NCBI)

-Alzheimer’s disease stats and studies confirm our inner endocannabinoid system has a lot to with the disease.
+Alzheimer’s disease facts and studies confirm our inner endocannabinoid system has a lot to with the disease.
 Hence, it can be affected via ECS.
 As CBD and THC are natural cannabinoids, they could help.
-CBD, in particular, is suggested by the studies.
+CBD in particular is suggested by the studies.

 28. Dronabinol could be beneficial for Alzheimer’s patients with behavior problems.

 Dronabinol, aka Marinol and Syndros, is basically synthetically produced THC.
-A small human trial produced good enough Alzheimer’s stats for encouraging further research of incorporating THC in Alzheimer’s treatment.
-Dronabinol is often mentioned in cancer and HIV statistics as it is normally used for reducing nausea and weight loss in the patients.
+A small human trial produced good enough Azheimer’s stats for encouraging further research of incorporating THC in Alzheimer’s treatment.

 29. CBD reduces brain inflammation and cell decline responsible for Alzheimer’s.

 Brain inflammation increases the decline of brain cells, which further speeds up Alzheimer’s disease.
-Scientists have found that CBD could improve the part of the brain that is responsible for creating memories, as the Alzheimer’s statistics from 2017 claim.
+Scientists have found that CBD could improve the part of the brain that is responsible for creating memories.

-30. People who smoked marijuana in the ‘60s and ‘70s are not getting Alzheimer’s at fast rates.
+30. Fun facts about Alzheimer’s disease: people who smoked marijuana in the ‘60s and ‘70s are not getting Alzheimer’s at fast rates.

 31. CBD for Alzheimer’s costs less than alternative medication.